Travel Inspiration

 Gordes - Provence

-Another great place to visit is Luberon and its hilltop villages.
+Another great place to visit for a vacation in Southern France is the Luberon and its hilltop villages.
 The Luberon is a massif in central Provence, part of the French Prealps.

-If you want to spend some time exploring small French towns away from the coast and beaches, this is the place for you!
-No matter which of the towns you choose or how long you have to spend here, you will love it.
+If you want to spend some time exploring small French towns away from the coast, consider this Luberon road trip, which starts from Avignon.
+If you don’t have a car (and you don’t want to rent one), this guided tour from Avignon visits the best villages in the Luberon.
+No matter which of the towns you choose or how long you have to spend here, you will love it!

 Flamingos - Camargue